 6. Row, row, row a boat gently down the stream in one of the four lakes situated in the expansive Bois de Vincennes, which was once a royal park and hunting domain, in the east end of Paris.
 When you dock, there are lots of activities to keep you busy all day in the biggest park in Paris: from the medieval Chateau de Vincennes, to the adjacent Parc Floral botanical garden (which has a large recreational area for kids and outdoor concerts in the summer) to horseback riding, and even a Zoo!

-7. Captain a ship in one of the ponds found in two of Paris’ most beautiful gardens, the Jardin de Luxembourg or Jardin de Tuileries.
-Rent a pretty wooden sailboat you navigate with a rod and race against others.
-And, if you’re a seasoned sailor, purchase your own slick, miniature boat on the Paris City Hall’s boutique website which offers unique Parisian gifts.
+7. Pilot a pond yacht in one of the ponds found in two of Paris’ most beautiful vast gardens, the Jardin de Luxembourg or Jardin des Tuileries.
+Like Parisians have been doing for over a century, you can rent a colorful wooden voilier (pond yacht) which you navigate with a rod and race against others.
+If pond yachting becomes a passion, you can even buy your own hand-crafted voilier!

 10. Also located in the Bois de Boulogne is one of our favorite family hangouts: the Jardin d’Acclimatation.
-This quintessential French amusement park has fantasy carousels, a lake, a mini zoo, interactive playgrounds, “les guignols” puppet theatre, pony/donkey/camel rides, giant trampolines, restaurants, and more!
+This quintessential French amusement park has fantastical carousels, a lake, a mini zoo, interactive playgrounds, “les guignols” puppet theatre, pony, donkey and camel rides, giant trampolines, restaurants, and more!
 When it’s hot outside, sprinklers and misters around the park will cool you down.
-Its Maison des Ateliers offers a variety of workshops throughout the year for children and adults.
+Its Ateliers du Jardin offers a variety of workshops throughout the year for children and adults.
 Located just minutes from the Arc de Triomphe, it’s sure to become one of your family’s favorite Parisian destinations at any time of year.

 11. Fishing in the Seine may not have crossed your mind, but in recent years it has become kind of a thing!
 Urban anglers can find perch, pike, and black bass in the river, along the canals, and in the lakes of the big woods of Boulogne and Vincennes.
 But, whether you’re just passing through for a day, or you want to make it a regular outing, you’ll need to get a permit at Cartedepeche.fr.
 New to the sport?
 Take a workshop at La Maison de la Pêche et de la Nature!